Conservation Genomics

 • Discuss study design: DNA sample sources, quality of DNA, sample sizes

-• Discuss data collection methods: whole genome sequencing, capture (exon or mtDNA), RADseq, SNP panel
+• Discuss genetic data collection methods: whole genome sequencing, capture (exon or mtDNA), RADseq, SNP panel

 • Introduce various file types (fastq, fasta, SAM/BAM, vcf, BED, program specific inputs)